sellout/flaky/templates/c/README.md

 ## versioning

 In the absolute, almost every change is a breaking change.
-This section describes how we mitigate that to provide minor updates and revisions.
+This section describes how we mitigate that to offer minor updates and revisions.

 {{versioning-description}}